Can Investors Live in Their Buy to Let Property?

 • If you’re found to be in breach of the Fraud Act 2006, you could face jail time and end up on a criminal record.

-I Have a Buy to Let Mortgage – Can I Live in My Buy to Let Mortgage Property Without Breaking the Law?
+I Have a Buy-to-Let Mortgage – Can I Live in My Buy-to-Let Mortgage Property Without Breaking the Law?

-Suppose you’re adamant that you want to live in your buy to let property but cautious about breaking any rules or committing mortgage fraud.
+Suppose you’re adamant that you want to live in your buy-to-let property but cautious about breaking any rules or committing mortgage fraud.
 In that case, you could consider switching over to a residential mortgage.

 It’s often possible to switch a BTL mortgage over to a residential mortgage, so it’s worth reaching out for mortgage advice to see if this is something that would work for you.